-Best waterproof backpacks for 2024: weather the storm
+Best waterproof backpacks for 2024: Tested in storms, torrential rain, and wild mountain weather

 Keeping water out is a tough job, and many 'waterproof' backpacks just aren't up to snuff.
 Luckily, we're here to test them all out and bring you the very best options